kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 type TopologyConstraint struct {
     // Level specifies the key of the node label representing the topology domain.
     // All pods within the PodGroup must be colocated within the same domain instance.
+    // Different replicas of the PodGroup can land on different domain instances.
     // Examples: "topology.kubernetes.io/rack"
     Level string
 }